 Glen Abbey is one of the easier courses on tour and has played so the last couple of times the event has been held here.
-In 2013 and in 2015, the course played well under par through four days.
+In 2013, 2015, and 2016, the course played well under par through four days.

 Since, the course is not as challenging as others on tour, there should be plenty of birdies.
-And with rain in the forecast for the week, it might just turn into a birdie-fest.
+And with rain in the forecast for Thursday, it might just turn into a birdie-fest early-on.

 Although Glen Abbey ranks as one of the tougher courses on tour when it comes to hitting fairways, the winning scores have still been quite low around this track.
 This goes to show that hitting fairways, although difficult, is not critical this week.

 What is important, however, is getting on the green and close to the flag, thereby creating ample opportunities.